 Kubb, Spikeball and Spyderball are all games that you could play that would help you check a few activities off your #YQLChallenge.
 Molkky however, is not part of the 150 things to do in Lethbridge, mostly because we didn’t know what a great game it was at the time.
 Molkky is a very simple throwing game, that can be played almost anywhere, including grass, sand or pavement.
 We learned in the office that it can also be a great indoor break from working, but I won’t get into how productive (or not) we were after the Molkky game was delivered… I challenge you, come on down, play Molkky with me, and add a 151st thing to your #YQLChallenge passport!

 Don’t have a passport yet?
 No problem, I’ll have those there too!

 Some of our past and future SportFest friends will be at Nature Play Day as well, and they’ll be helping you check even more items off your challenge passport!
 While you are there, make sure you visit Breathe Parkour, High Level Canoes and Kayaks, City of Lethbridge Recreation and Culture department (they’ll have a scavenger hunt for you to do), and the Dragonboating Association of Southern Alberta ( to name just a few).

-If you haven’t heard of the #YQLChallenge yet, you can visit our website www.lethbridge2017.ca and check out the #YQLChallenge list of 150 things to do.
+If you haven’t heard of the #YQLChallenge yet, you can visit our website www.lethbridge2017.ca (sorry, website is no longer available) and check out the #YQLChallenge list of 150 things to do.
 There might be some things you are familiar with, and likely some things that are new to you.
 You will find activities you can do on your own, with a buddy, or with a large group of people.
 If you need to borrow equipment, check out the Lethbridge Public Library’s loanable equipment collection.